brahmalabs/baman-ai/README.md

 Once you have the necessary access keys, update them in the BamanAI dashboard to connect your channels.

-For detailed integration instructions, please refer to our [Integration Guide](docs/integration-guide.md).

 ## Usage

 1. **Create an Assistant**: Use the web interface to create and train your custom AI assistant.